-If you simply have bad luck but no curse story in your family, it’s unlikely that you’re suffering from a generational curse for one simple reason.
+If you simply have bad luck but no curse story in your family, it’s unlikely that you’re suffering from an ancestral curse for one simple reason.
 It’s not the curse that’s causing the bad luck.
 It’s the story.

-Why Generational Curses Are So Hard To Break
+Why Ancestral Curses Are So Hard To Break

 At a certain point, the story the family tells about their curse becomes the curse.
 The magic may have disappeared ages ago but the family keeps itself in turmoil by continuing to believe in this external power that’s ruining their lives.
 As anybody who deals with magic knows, belief is a powerful force.
 The things you believe about yourself, your world, and your circumstances dictate your experience.
 Your beliefs direct your energy and if your energy is wrapped around the idea that your life is going to go to hell because of a curse and there’s nothing you can do about it, that’s exactly what’s going to happen.

 Now, it is worth mentioning here that sometimes traditional curse breaking methods can work on ancestral curses.
 I know, this seems entirely contradictory to what I just said.
 How can you break a curse if the actual curse has been gone for generations?
 This comes back to belief again.
 In these instances, curse-breaking methods are actually serving to alter the beliefs of the people affected rather than the spell itself.
 By casting a spell to break the curse, the family now believes that the curse is broken.
 When their beliefs change, they stop creating bad luck and misfortune in their lives.
 This only works if the belief in the curse breaking method is stronger than the belief in the curse though!
 If you doubt the validity or effectiveness of the spell you will likely still experience the effects of the curse.
 Think of it as a kind of placebo effect cure for ancestral curses.